DavidQiC/IS2545_DELIVERABLE_2/README.md

 }
 ```

->FUN-NUM-ITERATIONS.
+### 8. FUN-NUM-ITERATIONS.
 There shall be no limit on the number of iterations for a given Visitor.

 The `public boolean quit(RandomGenerator generator)` defined in /SQAHW2/src/edu/pitt/utils/TravelService.java is used to decide when to quit, as long as the random number generated in /SQAHW2/src/edu/pitt/utils/RandomGenerator.java is greater than 0.2, the visitor will never finish his traverl.
 In other word, There shall be no limit on the number of iterations for a given Visitor.